fiddleHeads/spatial-reference/content/introduction.md

 <details>
 <summary>Properties that are maintained or distorted by projections</summary>
 <br>
-Shape (area), size, direction, and distance
+Shape, size (area), direction, and distance
 </details>